Grand Ducal Police: Organization

-Important: On 22 June 2015, the government of Luxembourg announced a complete overhaul of that organization structure.
-As a consequence, this chapter has to be revised, once the new structure will be in place.

 Director-General

 The head of the Grand Ducal Police is the Director-General.
 There have been four Directors-General since the creation of the Grand Ducal Police in 2000.

+Ranks

+Prior to 2018, the police had a series of Brigadier ranks below those of Inspecteurs.

 Emergencies

 It is either the CISs or the CIPs that one would contact in the event of an emergency, as they are the only police stations which are continuously open.
 The emergency telephone number for the police is 113, instead of 112, like the other emergency services.